Kutsche Office of Local History

 (Part of a year-long partnership with the Cook Library, focused on Latino community and civil rights)

-This is a wonderful opportunity for any students interested in immigration and/or Latino Studies, public history, education, community-based research, ethnography and oral history, archival and museum studies, sociology, anthropology, political science, communications, social work, non-profit management, among others.
+This is a wonderful opportunity for any student interested in immigration and/or Latino Studies, public history, education, community-based research, ethnography and oral history, archival and museum studies, sociology, anthropology, political science, communications, social work, non-profit management, among others.

 Latino Experience and Public History: Winter 2014